ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 ## Policy Management Service
-This service is used to manage policies.
+This service would be used by Policy Manager to manage policies for his Policy Group.

 * [POST /policies](#post-policies)
 * [POST /policies/{policyID}](#post-policiespolicyid)